 When Can I Remove My Kids from School

 Many schools can be quite supportive of homeschooling and will leave the door open for you to return if homeschooling doesn’t work out.
-However some parents report having problems with the school administration (particularly public schools – they lose funding, possibly a teacher when you leave).
+However some parents report having problems with the school administration (they lose funding and possibly a teacher when you leave).

 You need to know that schools don’t have any power to stop you from homeschooling.
 (It’s a legitimate option).
 If you anticipate having problems can I suggest you mention as little as possible to the school and get your registration application in ASAP.
 If you move don’t leave a forwarding address with the school.

 Can I Get A Higher School Certificate When I Homeschool?

 When you choose to homeschool you can’t get a HSC, however your children can study for a HSC alternative.
 My two oldest children both started university without a HSC and there are many others we know who went to university without a HSC, including courses like medicine, engineering and music.

 Before you register your child for home education I suggest you get your documentation ready and find out the basics of how to homeschool.
 Planning your curriculum requires thought and there is a great deal of information and resources to absorb.